 - Yes You Can is made with organic chia and rice flours with algal protein.
 Good for cakes, bread, muffins and pancakes, but not scrambled, boiled or poached.
 Each pack contains ’20 eggs’.

 - Vegg is sold in various mixes for scrambles, baked goods, egg yolk and French toast mix.
 Plus The Vegg Cookbook, to show you how to use it.

 - Inspired Vegan offers a rich creamy hollandaise sauce for potato salad and asparagus, and can also be used to make tofu-based eggs benedict.
-Or try Badger’s Egg Mayonnaise Alternative (pasta, chickpeas, vegan mayo, turmeric, mustard, lemon juice and vinegar).

 - Janda Lemon Curd is a plant-based alternative, to a popular condiment usually made with egg yolk.

 More Ethical Egg Companies